RomanCLV/DUAV2023/README.md

 https://docs.opencv.org/4.x/d2/de6/tutorial_py_setup_in_ubuntu.html

-## Install OpenCV-4.0.0 (failed on a Raspberry3, didn't test on a Raspberry 4)
+## Install OpenCV-4.0.0 (failed on a Raspberry3, successful on a Raspberry 4)

 Follow this guide :